mozilla/mozillaclubs/images/README.md

 # Mozilla Clubs images folder

-Find nice images to use in your club's assets, share cool pictures for othes to use!
+Find nice images to use in your club's assets and/or share cool pictures for othes to use!

 * Explore some  of our Several Various Albums: https://www.flickr.com/photos/amirad
 * Take a look of this cool gallery full of Mozilla's branded pics